P-p-H-d/mlib/README.md

 is called.
 If the expression is false, the execution is aborted.
 The assertion is kept in release programs.
-It can be overriden before including the header m-core.h The default is to abort the execution.
+It can be overridden before including the header m-core.h The default is to abort the execution.

 ### M-MUTEX

-This header is for providing very thin layer around OS implementation of threads, conditional variables and mutexs.
+This header is for providing very thin layer around OS implementation of threads, conditional variables and mutex.
-It has backends for WIN32, POSIX thread or C11 thread.
+It has back-ends for WIN32, POSIX thread or C11 thread.

 It was needed due to the low adoption rate of the C11 equivalent layer.